SourCherries/psy-466/pages/lab2_visualization.md

   - in our example, 3 values for each person
 - variable names should be informative

+Jamovi has its own spreadsheet, as well as all the other stuff associated with statistical analysis software.
+So we'll be doing all our work within jamovi.

 <!-- 3.
 Gapminder data from the gapminder project (copied from [this source](https://github.com/jennybc/gapminder)) can be downloaded in .csv format here: [gapminder data](/psy-466/data/gapminder.csv) -->

 ## jamovi

-### Download the lab templates
+### ~~Download the lab templates~~

-You will be completing each lab by writing your code and notes in an R Markdown document.
+~~You will be completing each lab by writing your code and notes in an R Markdown document.~~

 ### Get some data
 Please download the employment and facebook data and save them somewhere on your computer.
 Preferably, these data will be in the same folder that you will save work for this lab.